Sunday, January 20, 2019

 The MLK That White People Like (SJB)

-Like to quote him, but only when we want the "arc of history"'s inevitability to keep us from having to actually say or do something about racism or when we are clinging to the quote about love defeating hate because it convinces us that MLK would have never been angry and NEVER would have made us feel bad like that person of color just did by calling out our behavior as harmful.
+Like to quote him, but only when we want the "arc of history"'s inevitability to keep us from having to actually say or do something about racism or when we are clinging to the quote about love defeating hate because it convinces us that MLK would have never been angry and NEVER would have made us feel bad by calling out our behavior as harmful on Twitter.

 The narrative we have in our heads is wrong.
 That story is wrong.
 It's been told to us a lot of times, so it's not entirely our fault, but it's time we learned the other narrative.
 The real one.
 The TRUE one.